Mishalzeera/goat-and-daisy-antiques/README.md

 Here, one can manage their outstanding Invoices, which are intertwined with their Service Ticket and point of contact Workshop Staff member.

+### General Staff

+At the time of staff member registration, all staff are added to the General Staff group, which gives them access to these tools:

+**Task Manager** - a To-do list type app which has lists created by the staff member as well as by Admin.

+**View All Customers** - an overview of all registered Customers in the database with some update functionality.

 ### Shop Staff

 When a user with Shop Staff group permissions logs in they have access to their specific workflow related pages and tools.

 ![shop staff nav](static/img/sh_staff_nav.jpg)

+Shop Staff have an orders management page and an inventory management portal.

 For more information please read the SITE_WALKTHROUGH or USER_TESTING docs.